Glean insight into specific topics of Winnetka’s history through photographs, videos, articles and artifacts by exploring the pages below.

-Hadley has helped thousands of blind and visually impaired individuals learn tools to improve their work and personal lives.
-Learn more about the development of Hadley and how it contributed to Winnetka’s history.
+Hadley has helped thousands of blind and visually impaired individuals.
+Learn about the development of Hadley and how it contributed to Winnetka’s history.

 Explore the history of Winnetka’s popular shoreline and what’s being done to save our village’s beautiful beaches.

-Discover how the war affected people in Winnetka and across the United States, as well as how the community participated in the war effort, both at home and overseas.
+Learn how the Winnetka community participated in the war effort, both at home and overseas.

 See how Winnetkan’s have come together during the Influenza epidemic of 1918 and during the Coronavirus of 2020.

-Explore how this unique man-made nature preserve was created and has changed over time.
-Also learn how Winnetka created a progressive engine of change in comprehensive village planning.
+Explore how this unique nature preserve was created and also learn how Winnetka created a progressive engine of change in village planning.

 Discover why Winnetka’s trendsetters chose their bonnets and see how the styles changed over time.